jolin-io/WhereTraits.jl/README.md

 For anology with SimpleTraits.jl, this package comes with standard traits definitions ``ismutable``, ``isimmutable``, `isiterable`, `iscallable`, `isbitstype`, `isconcretetype`.
 They mostly just wrap respective standard definitions in ``Base``, with the added benefit, that they behave similarly to `Base.eltype` in that they have the convenience fallback `ismutable(value) = ismutable(typeof(value))`.

-You can use these by executing the following
+You can use them by executing the following
 ```julia
 using Traits
 using Traits.BasicTraits